-The Chicago Conservation Corps (C3) recruits, trains, and supports a network of volunteers who work together to improve the quality of life in our neighborhoods and schools through sustainability service projects.
+The Chicago Conservation Corps (C3) recruits, trains, and supports a network of volunteers who work together to improve the quality of life in our neighborhoods through sustainability service projects.

 If you have an interest in sustainability issues and wish to make a difference in your neighborhood, get involved in one of C3’s programs.

 Leaders participate in 20+ hours of training classes that equip them with a broad understanding of urban environmental challenges and opportunities.
 Local experts teach these classes, covering environmental principles and skills in five subject areas: water, energy, green space, waste & community organizing.

 Following the classes, Leaders turn their learning into action by developing and leading sustainability service projects in their communities with support from C3 partners and staff.
 After the project is complete, the Leader is recognized at an annual Leader Graduation Celebration and is eligible to complete further Leader projects.

 The Chicago Conservation Corps is now recruiting for its Fall 2016 Sustainability Leadership Training Series.
 Learn from community and environmental leaders about urban sustainability challenges and opportunities for change, then lead a sustainability service project in your community with support and resources from the Nature Museum.

 To participate in the training course, you must be an adult Chicago resident, attend an orientation, and submit an application.
 The 8-week course will be held at McGuane Park (2900 S. Halsted) on Tuesdays, September 13 through November 1, 6:15-8:45 p.m.
 A $125 fee covers course participation; financial assistance is available upon request.